The Ellipse: 19th century

 During the American Civil War, the grounds of the Ellipse and the incomplete Washington Monument were used as corrals for horses, mules, and cattle, and as camp sites for Union troops.

 In 1860, the Ellipse was the regular playing field for the Washington Senators and was the site of the first game between the Senators and the Washington Nationals.
 In 1865, the Nationals hosted a baseball tournament with the Philadelphia Athletics, for which viewing stands were built and admission was charged.
 Black baseball teams such as the Washington Mutuals and the Washington Alerts often used the White Lot until Blacks were banned from using the Ellipse in 1874.

-The Army Corps of Engineers began work on the Ellipse in 1867.
+In 1867, the Army Corps of Engineers began work on the Ellipse.
 The park was landscaped in 1879, and American Elms were planted around the existing portion of the roadway.
-In 1880, grading was begun and the Ellipse was created from what had been a common dump.
+In 1880, grading began and the Ellipse was created from what had been a common dump.
 In 1894, the Ellipse roadway was lit with electric lamps.

 In the 1890s, Congress authorized the use of the Ellipse grounds by special groups, including religious meetings and military encampments.
 As late as 1990, baseball fields and tennis courts existed in the park.
 Sporting events and demonstrations are still held on the Ellipse.
-President's Park South came under the jurisdiction of the National Park Service in 1933.
+In 1933, President's Park South came under the jurisdiction of the National Park Service.

 20th century

-On Christmas Eve 1923, President Calvin Coolidge started an unbroken tradition by lighting the first "National Christmas Tree."
+On Christmas Eve 1923, President Calvin Coolidge started an unbroken tradition by lighting the first National Christmas Tree.
 The first tree, a cut balsam fir, was placed on the Ellipse by the District of Columbia Public Schools.
-From 1924 to 1953, live trees in various locations around and on the White House grounds were lit on Christmas Eve.
+From 1924 to 1953, live trees in locations around and on the White House grounds were lit on Christmas Eve.
 In 1954, the ceremony returned to the Ellipse and with an expanded focus: the "Christmas Pageant of Peace."

-From 1954 through 1972, cut trees were used, but in 1973 a Colorado blue spruce from York, Pennsylvania was planted on the Ellipse.
-A replacement was planted in 1978.
+From 1954 to 1972, cut trees were used.
+In 1973, a Colorado blue spruce was planted on the Ellipse.
+Both the 1973 tree and its 1977 replacement died "due to damage and failure to thrive."
+In 1978, a replacement tree was planted and lived until it was destroyed by a wind storm on February 19, 2011.
+The 2011 replacement was destroyed by transplant shock in 2012.